 Those supplements, of course, are Lypo-Spheric™.
-Maks is our spokesman, and makes his endorsements clear with his emphatic, impassioned Instagram posts and videos, which often feature himself and his family taking the supplements in unconventional ways.
+Maks has made endorsements clear with his emphatic, impassioned Instagram posts and videos, which often feature himself and his family taking the supplements in unconventional ways.

 “I never took supplements before.
 After doing my research I understood that LivOn is simply more superior in absorption and quality than any other product.”

 It started when his doctor recommended them.
 Maks is careful with his nutrition.
 As he says, “nothing goes into my body that I don’t need and I get enough of everything my body does need.”
 That latter part meant he needed supplements.

 “I understood that no matter how much I eat I probably would never be able to get enough of essential vitamins and minerals needed to keep me at my best.
 So I had to substitute and I wanted to get the most out of what I’m taking.
 Understanding what ‘Lypo-Spheric encapsulation’ and ‘liposomal delivery’ means made me realize that I simply won’t get as much as my body requires from any other product out there.”

 He takes all the Lypo-Spheric supplements.
 One after the other.
 Every morning.
 And he chases with coffee.
 That’ll wake you up.